 SOAR has a strict quality control protocol to assure that all donations, in their entirety, reach the intended recipients.
-This protocol has six primary elements:
+This protocol has nine primary elements:

-- 1. SOAR rarely makes cash distributions directly to the orphanages.
-Rather, goods and services that can be procured in Armenia are purchased by SOAR's Partners and distributed directly to the orphanages.
-Donations from the Armenian diaspora that can be hand-delivered directly to the children are encouraged. - 2.
-SOAR implements chain-of-custody procedures for any distributed goods or services, providing assurance that these items have been received by the orphanages in the exact quantity intended.
-These procedures have three steps: - a.
-SOAR staff sign for the shipments and/or attest to the type and quantity of goods or services procured in Armenia.
-This invoice includes an exact description of the type and quantity of goods and services. - b.
-The recipient orphanage's director signs this same invoice, indicating that the exact type and quantity of goods and services received is the quantity indicated. - c.
-Both invoices are mailed to SOAR's Executive Board Chairman. - 3.
-SOAR staff, Partners, Chapter members, and other volunteers who visit Armenia make random inspections of the orphanages.
-Any distribution discrepancies are to be reported immediately to SOAR's Executive Board Chairman. - 4.
-When possible, donations provided by SOAR are engraved and/or stamped with a corporate seal.
-Capital projects are acknowledged with a dedication ceremony and plaque. - 5.
+- 1. SOAR rarely makes cash distributions directly to the institutions.
+Rather, goods and services that can be procured in Armenia are purchased by SOAR staff and distributed directly to the orphanages.
+In-kind donations from the Armenian diaspora that can be shipped or hand-delivered are encouraged. - 2.
+SOAR uses Microsoft Planner to retain receipts, pictures, and internal documents. - 3.
+All purchases are memorialized with a receipt or invoice. - 4.
+SOAR implements chain-of-custody procedures for all distributed goods or services to assure that items have been received in the exact quantity intended.
+The recipient provides written documentation to indicate that the goods and services received is the quantity indicated, after which this documentation is sent to SOAR National and retained in Microsoft Planner. - 5.
+SOAR staff, Chapter members, and other volunteers who visit Armenia make random inspections of the institutions.
+Discrepancies are to be reported immediately to SOAR's Executive Board Chairman. - 6.
+When possible, donations provided by SOAR are engraved and/or stamped with a corporate seal. - 7.
+Capital projects are acknowledged with a plaque and/or dedication ceremony. - 8.
+SOAR does not transfer funds to other organizations to distribute on our behalf. - 9.
 A zero-tolerance policy for fraud, theft, and/or deception is imposed.
-Any malfeasance would result in the termination of assistance. - 6.
-SOAR utilizes Microsoft Planner, which allows SOAR to retain all receipts, pictures, and internal documents for all projects.
+Malfeasance would result in the termination of assistance.